Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Introduction

-Considering the difficulty in channel estimation for the RIS-aided system, robust beamforming approaches have been proposed to compensate for channel estimation inaccuracies \cite{zhou2020framework,omid2021low,zeng2022joint,omid2023robust,jiang2023robust}.
-In \cite{zhou2020framework}, a robust beamforming design was proposed to minimize transmit power under worst-case rate constraints with imperfect CSIT of cascaded channels.
+Considering the difficulty in channel estimation for the RIS-aided system, robust beamforming approaches have been proposed to compensate for channel estimation inaccuracies \cite{zhou2020framework,omid2021low,zeng2022joint,omid2023robust,jiang2023robust}. {Moreover, advanced mathematical frameworks for channel estimation \cite{wasfi2026unified} have been developed, broadening the scope of robust system design.} In \cite{zhou2020framework}, a robust beamforming design was proposed to minimize transmit power under worst-case rate constraints with imperfect CSIT of cascaded channels.
 The study found that substantial channel estimation errors can significantly degrade overall system performance, and provided engineering insights for the size of the RIS when dealing with imperfect CSIT.
-In \cite{zeng2022joint}, a joint beamforming optimization was tackled for RIS-aided MU-MIMO systems with imperfect CSI, and this work demonstrated that the optimal placement of RIS tends to be closer to the BS.
 In \cite{jiang2023robust}, it was emphasized that precise channel estimation is crucial in achieving max-min fairness and QoS for multi-group systems, noting that deploying RIS may not yield performance gains and could potentially degrade system performance without accurate CSI.